zouariste/ENITCHESS/README.md

 ## ENITCHESS
 * Drag and drop C++ Chess game.
-* Implementation of some basics artificial intelligence algorithms : Alpha–beta pruning - Minmax Algorithm.
+* Player vs. CPU mode with search algorithms (Alpha–Beta pruning and Minimax) used for determining the CPU's next move.

 ## Screenshot
 <div>